In Search Of Yummy-ness

 Cucumbers would give you a spa-like drink, while adding citrus would make this more summery.
 Get creative!

-I can't tell you how many people have stolen my photographs from this post and used it on their own websites, under captions like "New Weight-loss Drink."
+P.S.
+I can't tell you how many people have stolen my photographs from this post and used it on their diet websites.
 This is just flavoured water (and these photos are protected by copyright. so pleases don't use them without permission).

 More Drink Recipes